rchastain2/swingame-pascal-examples/README.md

 Pascal examples for the [SwinGame library](https://github.com/macite/swingame).

-Please notice that the examples (and also the commands below) have been tested only under Linux!
+Please notice that the examples (and also the commands below) have been tested only under Linux.

 ## Clone this repository and build the library